Early Pregnancy & First Trimester Antenatal Course (4-13 weeks)

 To symptoms.

-To scans.
+To worries.

 To whatever Google says at 2am.